ricardorigodon/ColorMatch/README.md

 # Welcome to Color Match.

 Color application on Android that will tell you if your outfit is a match or not a match.
 Software Engineering Project for Spring 2016.
 Uses android camera to grab colors and clicking match button will tell user if the chosen colors are a match or not.
+For those that have trouble deciding if colors match or not and either have to look it up or ask a friend my app is for you.

 Added module to Open Source project Camera Color Picker by tvbarthel. https://github.com/tvbarthel/CameraColorPicker